-All students are alerted to the Safeguarding reporting button on Firefly where they can also report sexual harassment concerns.
+All students are alerted to the 'Report It' email address (ReportIt@gordons.school) where they can also report sexual harassment concerns.

-Supervision around the school is robust and a member of WSLT is present or roving in key areas of the school, both during lessons and out of lessons.
+Supervision around the school is robust and a member of WLT is present or roving in key areas of the school, both during lessons and out of lessons.